SalmaAlmasry/Flights-Delays-in-US-2015/README.md

 (of course you can skip this and play arounf yourself)👏.<br/> <br/>

 All explanation and links can be found in [data visualization project.pdf file](https://github.com/SalmaAlmasry/Flights-Delays-in-US-2015/blob/main/Data%20Visualization%20Project.pdf)

+The Dataset can be found an downloaded from [here](https://www.kaggle.com/datasets/usdot/flight-delays)